smart-on-fhir/fhir-bulk-data-docs/authorization.md

 </table>

 Access tokens issued under this profile SHALL be short-lived; the `expires_in` value SHOULD NOT exceed `300`, which represents an expiration-time of five minutes.

+The authorization server’s response MUST include the HTTP “Cache-Control” response header field with a value of “no-store,” as well as the “Pragma” response header field with a value of “no-cache.”

 If an error is encountered during the authorization process, the server SHALL respond with the appropriate error message defined in [Section 5.2 of the OAuth 2.0 specification](https://tools.ietf.org/html/rfc6749#page-45).
 The server SHOULD include an